THE DEVOTED

 Notice what comes up: Guilt?
 Difficulty choosing?
 Need to justify?
 To whom?
 Why?

 The Devoted creates community through care.
 You support others from true abundance.
 Your generosity flows naturally, without depletion.
-You give because you choose to, not because you must.
+You give because you choose to.
 Your relationships thrive on mutual care, not one-sided sacrifice.
 This pattern builds connection.
 It strengthens families.
-That matters.

 Every request triggers compulsive yes.
-You deplete yourself proving worth through giving.
+Worth gets proved through giving until the giver is depleted.
 Resentment builds beneath apparent generosity.
-You cannot receive without guilt.
-Your bank balance shrinks whilst everyone benefits except you.
+Receiving brings guilt.
+The bank balance shrinks whilst everyone benefits except the Devoted.
 The giving is constant.
-But are you actually happy?
+The happiness is not arriving with the gifts.

 Who Needs to Enter Your Story

-The Guardian — to establish that your security matters too, and that giving from a depleted place is not generosity, it is erosion.
+The Guardian — to establish that your security matters too, and that giving from a depleted place is erosion, not generosity.
 You cannot give what you do not have.

 Next Steps